 - Taking whatever steps are needed so that all children and young people get the best outcomes in their life

 Laws about safeguarding children and child protection guidance apply to all children up to the age of 18.
 You can find out more about safeguarding children from the NSPCC.

 Everyone who works with children, including teachers, GPs, nurses, midwives, health visitors, early years professionals, youth workers, police, accident and emergency staff, paediatricians, voluntary and community workers and social workers, has a responsibility for keeping them safe.

-During your pregnancy, the professionals who care for you and your baby, including midwives and public health nurses (health visitors), will be trained in recognising the risks and signs of abuse and neglect in children.
+During your pregnancy, the professionals who care for you and your baby, including midwives and health visitors, will be trained in recognising the risks and signs of abuse and neglect in children.
 They’ll often be the first to spot when a child is at risk of harm, and will know whether action needs to be taken to protect that child.

 If they do have concerns, they’ll discuss them with you before making a referral to social care or early help services.
 That way they can be sure that families will receive the right services (and the right help) at the right time to make a difference.
 They’ll make sure that families are supported throughout the process.